qwertyuu/qwertyuu.github.io/_site/en/projects/gamejams.md

 ---
 title: GameJams & More
-short_description: Video games I developed in team in a short time
+short_description: Video games I developed as a team in a short time
 tag: Game Creation
 tags: ["highlight"]
 eleventyComputed: